 - Using a licensed waste carrier.
 If residents employ someone to remove their waste, they should always ask to see a waste carrier license and ask for a receipt.
 If their waste is found to have been fly-tipped, residents could be liable for a fine of up to £5,000 and have to pay for the clean-up costs.

-- Residents can report fly-tipping in confidence at bassetlaw.gov.uk or by calling the Environmental Health team on 01909 533 533.
+- Residents can report fly-tipping in confidence on the Council’s website, bassetlaw.gov.uk or by calling the Environmental Health Team on 01909 533 533.